Testing Correlation in Graphs by Counting Bounded Degree Motifs: Introduction

 \section{Introduction}

 Correlation analysis between datasets is one of the most fundamental problems in statistics.
-This problem arises naturally in many domains, such as survival analysis~\citep{martin2005testing}, statistical genetics~\citep{liu2010versatile}, ecological risk assessment~\citep{dishion1999middle}, and independent component analysis~\citep{lu2009financial}.
-In the classical vector setting, the problem of testing independence between two random vectors has been extensively studied.
-For low-dimensional vectors, commonly used measures of dependence include the Pearson's correlation~\citep{pearson1900x}, Kendall's tau~\citep{kendall1938new}, and Spearman's rho~\citep{spearman1987proof}.
-In the high-dimensional setting, the independence tests have been developed based on distance covariance~\citep{szekely2007measuring}, projection correlation~\citep{zhu2017projection}, the Hilbert-Schmidt independence criterion~\citep{gretton2008kernel}, rank of distances~\citep{heller2013consistent}, mutual information~\citep{berrett2019nonparametric}, among others.
+In the classical vector setting, the problem of testing independence between two random vectors has been extensively studied, including low-dimensional~\citep{pearson1900x,kendall1938new,spearman1987proof} and high-dimensional settings~\citep{szekely2007measuring,zhu2017projection,gretton2007kernel}.
 In contrast, correlation analysis for graph-structured data remains much less explored.
+Indeed, since shared randomness increases the overlap of network patterns across graphs, correlation often manifests as structural similarity between graphs, which is common in real scenarios.
 Recently, there has been a surge of interest in the problem of analyzing correlated graphs, as in many applications the observations are more naturally represented as graphs rather than vectors.
-Such problems arise from various domains: \begin{itemize} \item In social network analysis, whether two friendship networks on different social network platforms share structural similarities is a crucial task in privacy protecting~\citep{narayanan2008robust,narayanan2009anonymizing}. \item In computer vision, 3-D shapes can be represented as graphs, and a significant problem is determining whether two graphs represent the same object under deformations~\citep{berg2005shape,mateus2008articulated}. \item In natural language processing, one important problem is the ontology alignment problem, which refers to uncovering the correlation between two different knowledge graphs~\citep{haghighi2005robust,hughes2007lexical}. \item In computational biology, protein can be regarded as vertices and the interactions between them can be formulated as weighted edges, and the protein-protein interactions (PPI) can be represented as a graph~\citep{singh2008global,vogelstein2015fast}. \end{itemize}
+Such problems arise from various domains: \begin{itemize} \item In social network analysis, whether two friendship networks on different social network platforms share structural similarities is a crucial task in privacy protection~\citep{narayanan2008robust}. \item In computer vision, 3-D shapes can be represented as graphs, and a significant problem is determining whether two graphs represent the same object under deformations~\citep{berg2005shape}. \item In natural language processing, one important problem is the ontology alignment problem, which refers to uncovering the correlation between two different knowledge graphs~\citep{haghighi2005robust}. \item In computational biology, proteins can be regarded as vertices and the interactions between them can be formulated as weighted edges, and the protein-protein interactions (PPI) can be represented as a graph~\citep{singh2008global}. \end{itemize}